Srikoushikkamal/Profile_Is_What_I-Am/README.md

 - ⚡!
 Music Is All I Believe in..!

 ## GOALS
-- 🥅 2021 Goals: To Get An ML/DS Internship (Done)
+- 🥅 2021 Goal: To Get An ML/DS Internship (Done)
-- 📆 2022 Goals : Be knowledge in DATA
+- 📆 2022 Goal : Be Knowledge in DATA (Partial & Will Learn Through Process)
+- 🥅 2023 Goal : Professionally Be The Go Person In Projects